Saving Money on Textbooks

 - Textbook Revolt is a free textbook exchange program.
 Students offer used books and ask for the ones they want, free of charge.

-- Campaign to Reduce College Textbook Costs-The Affordable Textbooks Campaign is a coalition of Student PIRGs and Student Government Associations in fourteen states who are working to make college more affordable.
+- The Make Textbooks Affordable Campaign is a coalition of Student PIRGs and Student Government Associations in fourteen states who are working to make college more affordable.

 - Discount Textbooks - this web page has links to a number of discount suppliers of used textbooks